remix-run/remix/docs/tutorials/blog.md

 ## Creating Blog Posts

 Right now our blog posts (and typo fixes) are tied to deploys.
-That's gross.
+While that works and is a simple way to get started, ultimately we'd like to allow users to create and update posts from within the app itself.
 The idea here is that your posts would be backed by a database, so we need a way to create a new blog post.
 We're going to be using actions for that.

 Let's make a new "admin" section of the app.